ual-cci/MSc-Coding-1/session5.md

 https://www.youtube.com/watch?v=yMeSw00n3Ac

 - This is the very first 3D computer graphics sequence in any major movie.
-- It was produced by the artists Larry Cuba.
+- It was created by the artist Larry Cuba.
 - Larry Cuba worked with John Whitney, and is a hugely important figure in experimental cinema *and* computer graphics
-- Shout out to Larry in case he's reading :-) We love you.
+- Shout out to Larry in case he's reading :-) I hope you're doing OK !

 ## First Principles
 - In order to draw a 3D scene, we need to create the illusion of depth.